-This discussion and analysis of the School Employees Retirement System of Ohio's (SERS) financial performance provides a narrative overview of financial activities for the fiscal year ended June 30, 2015.
+This section presents management's discussion and analysis of the School Employees Retirement System of Ohio's financial performance for fiscal year ended June 30, 2016.
+This information is based on SERS' financial statements, which begin on Page 20.
 We encourage readers to consider the information presented here in conjunction with the information in our Letter of Transmittal, which is found in the Introductory Section of this report.
-In addition to historical information, Management's Discussion and Analysis includes forward-looking statements which involve certain risks and uncertainties.
+In addition to historical information, Management's Discussion and Analysis includes forward-looking statements that involve certain risks and uncertainties.
 Actual results, performance, and achievements may differ from those expressed or implied in such forward-looking statements, due to a wide range of factors, including changes in the securities markets, general economic conditions, and legislative changes, as well as other factors.